Jane Frank

-Jane Schenthal Frank (born Jane Babette Schenthal) (July 25, 1918 – May 31, 1986) was an American multidisciplinary artist, known as a painter, sculptor, mixed media artist, illustrator, and textile artist.
+Jane Schenthal Frank (born Jane Babette Schenthal; July 25, 1918 – May 31, 1986) was an American multidisciplinary artist, known as a painter, sculptor, mixed media artist, illustrator, and textile artist.
 Her landscape-like, mixed-media abstract paintings are included in public collections, including those of the Corcoran Gallery of Art, the Baltimore Museum of Art, and the Smithsonian American Art Museum.
 She studied with artists, Hans Hofmann and Norman Carlberg.

 Work

 Jane Frank was a pupil of the painter, Hans Hofmann.
-She can be categorized stylistically as an abstract expressionist, but one who draws primary inspiration from the natural world, particularly landscape — landscape "as metaphor", she once explained.
+She can be categorized stylistically as an abstract expressionist, but one who draws primary inspiration from the natural world, particularly landscape.
 Her later painting refers more explicitly to aerial landscapes, while her sculpture tends toward minimalism.
 Chronologically and stylistically, Jane Frank's work straddles both the modern and the contemporary (even postmodern) periods.
 She referred to her works generally as "inscapes".

 The early years

 Training in commercial art

 Jane Frank (when she was still Jane Schenthal) attended the progressive Park School and received her initial artistic training at the Maryland Institute of Arts and Sciences (now known as the Maryland Institute College of Art), earning in 1935 a diploma in commercial art and fashion illustration.
 She then acquired further training in New York City at what is now the Parsons School of Design (then called the New York School of Fine and Applied Art), from which she graduated in 1939.
 In New York, she also studied at the New Theatre School.
 Her schooling complete, she began working in advertising design and acting in summer stock theatre.
 From the sources, it is unclear whether she worked in these fields while still in New York, or only after returning to Baltimore.
 We do know, however, that she began painting seriously in 1940.